Getting Started with Generative AI: A Beginner’s Guide to Mastery

 Looking ahead, Generative AI is only going to get better.

-We can expect advancements that further blur the lines between AI-generated and human-created content, with AI becoming increasingly adept at tasks requiring creativity and complex problem-solving.
+We can expect advancements that further blur the lines between AI-generated and human-created content, with AI becoming increasingly adept at fulfilling tasks requiring creativity and complex problem-solving.

 The future also promises more accessible and user-friendly AI tools, enabling people from all walks of life to experiment and create with AI.